-Concerns that the Certification Body found in the evaluation process have been described in certification oversight reviews sent to the Evaluation Facility.
+Concerns in the evaluation process that the Certification Body found were described as the certification oversight reviews, and they were sent to the Evaluation Facility.

-All the above concerns, examined by the Evaluation Facility and the developer, have been reflected in the Evaluation Technical Report.
+The Evaluation Facility and the developer examined them, which was reflected in the Evaluation Technical Report.